ku-nlp/kwja/README.md

 `--device`: Device to be used.
 Please specify 'cpu' or 'gpu'.

 `--typo-batch-size`: Batch size for typo module.
-This batch size is also used for the senter module.

-`--senter-batch-size`: Batch size for senter module.

 `--seq2seq-batch-size`: Batch size for seq2seq module.